Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language Model Bangla-BERT: Results

 The following figures[\textbf{Fig.9, Fig.10}] illustrate the performance of the model:

 Although BanglaBERT is a powerful tool, it may not be as good at handling the subtle distinctions between closely related sentiment categories as BSPS.
-The following figure[\textbf{Fig.11}] illustrates the comparison of the two models' performance in the intermediate level:
+The following figure[\textbf{Fig.11}] Illustrates the performance comparison between the two models at the intermediate level:

 \item \textbf{Performance Comparison: BSPS (classification) + BanglaBERT (evaluation) and BanglaBERT (classification) + BanglaBERT (evaluation)}: